-This focus on mobile devices comes from the fact that more and more people make searches through mobile devices than through the desktop computer.
+This focus on mobile devices comes from the fact that more and more people do searches through mobile devices than through the desktop computer.

-Website creators, anticipating huge changes that this algorithm update would bring, dubbed the launch update Mobilegeddon.
-Mobilegeddon happened on April 21 2015 and with it came the changes as promised.
+Website creators, anticipating massive changes that this algorithm update would bring, dubbed the launch update Mobilegeddon.
+Mobilegeddon happened on April 21, 2015, and with it came the changes as promised.

-Source: Mobile SEO done properly versus a normal webpage on a mobile device
+Source: Mobile SEO is appropriately done versus a normal webpage on a mobile device

 Some of the considerations that you will need to keep in mind with this algorithm update are as follows:

 - It is important to realize that search results registered through smartphones versus search results from desktops are very likely going to continue to diverge and become more different as opposed to becoming the same.